MzHameed/IoT-Assignments/README.md

 ## 6. Learning Outcomes

-By completing this assignment, students will:
+By completing this assignment, one will:
 - Understand how to use pretrained models from the PyTorch ecosystem
 - Fine-tune for new tasks with custom class counts
 - Apply quantization strategies for efficient deployment